Home / publications / commentaries /

 The HMRC data provide crucial insights, not available from any other data source, into how long migrants remain in the employee workforce over time, because we can track how many people who first appeared in, say, 2015 were still in the dataset a few years later.
 If people disappear from the dataset, it will not always mean they have left the UK: some will have stopped working, for example, to care for children, or become unemployed or moved to self-employment, although return migration is likely to be the major reason over the longer term.

-Of the EU-origin migrants who registered in 2015, just under half were still on payroll in 2024 (Figure 3).
-Non-EU origin migrants were more likely to remain in the employee workforce, although attrition was still significant.
-For UK-origin workers, it was unsurprisingly much smaller, but still represented 1 in 6 workers, most likely due to moves out of employee status and into retirement or other forms of inactivity.
-For established workers—that is, those who first appeared in the dataset in 2014 or earlier—attrition rates were lower, with 60% of EU-origin workers and 70% of non-EU origin workers still in the data in 2024.
+Of the EU-origin migrants who first appeared in 2015, 45% were still on payroll in 2025 (Figure 3).
+For non-EU origin migrants, the figure was 60%.
+While this difference is significant and confirms that non-EU migrants are somewhat more likely to remain permanently, it also shows that both groups contain large elements of both temporary and permanent migration.
+For established workers—that is, those who first appeared in the dataset in 2014 or earlier—attrition rates were lower, with 56% of EU-origin workers and 69% of non-EU-origin workers still in the data in 2025.

 Figure 3